nvmax/FluxComfyDiscordbot/readme.md

   - Checkpoint selection:
   - various checkpoints that support multiple new cards it is listed on them, now can support 6,8,10,12-16 and 24GB cards please select the version that best suits your cards VRAM.

   All files needed to run flux will download if they are not found with in your comfyui installation.

+  * at any point you want to change the checkpoint just run the setup tool again and select the new model you want that easy.
+  * if its already downloaded it will not download again it will just change your .env variable to support the change (reboot bot)

   <img src="setuptool.jpg" width="500">